Ribouu/wordle/README.md

 This is the wordle game (motus in french), in terminal.
 I plan to try to create the game with pygame soon.
 Feel free to use the code.

+The language here is Python, the Tcl used is for the executable.

 ## Setup and Run

 Requires **Python 3.7+**.
 You can download the latest version of Python [here](https://www.python.org/downloads/).